| Understanding Transistor Functions In Electronic Circuit If you have been in the electronic

 the three leads can control a large amount of current flow through the other two leads.
 The main difference between an NPN and a PNP transistor in a circuit is the

 direction in which electrons flow between emitter and collector.
+I will not touch more on the theory

 of transistors because you can read about transistor from electronic books or even from the internet.
 In this